 The ground-breaking ceremony took place following the demolition of the former Whitehorse Youth Centre which once stood on the site, which is located on the junction of Whitehorse Road and Boulogne Road.

-Croydon Council is funding £3.25million towards the construction costs with the remainder being sourced by OnSide from a number of external contributers including the Queen’s Trust, the Stone Family Foundation, Fidelity Foundation and UBS, Vistra and the Seroussi Foundation.
+Croydon Council is funding £3.25million towards the construction costs with the remainder being sourced by OnSide from a number of external contributors including the Queen’s Trust, the Stone Family Foundation and UBS, Vistra and the Seroussi Foundation.
 The Council has also committed to funding £300,000 per yer as part of the annual £1million running costs.
 OnSide is committed to raising the remainder of this from private sector philanthropy.

 Youth Zone Chair Nick Sleep said: “Our Youth Zones are magical places.
 I’d like you to picture this, that in a year’s time we will have a 20,000 ft sq purpose built iconic youth zone right where we were standing today as we broke down.
 The climbing walls, the boxing ring, there will be arts, craft, drama, theatre workshops, music.
 Our volunteers and staff offer coaching and where necessary pastoral care that may not be found easily elsewhere and all this can be accessed by kids for £5 to become a member and then 50p a visit.
 We are so excited to see this Youth Zone being developed here in Croydon.”